shanest/nasslli25/content/schedule.md

 - Each class meets every day at the same time for the entire week.
 There are 5 parallel sessions.
 - Locations (room numbers) will be posted closer to the event, but classes will be divded between [Johnson Hall](https://uw.edu/maps/?jhn) and [Denny Hall](https://uw.edu/maps/?den) on the UW campus.
 - Information for Zoom attendance (links, etc) will be emailed to participants before the event begins.
 If you have not done so, please fill out the Google Form listed on the [registration page](registration.md).
+- Zoom format / information key:
+    - :movie_camera: = Zoom attendance + recording available
+    - :tv: = Zoom attendance + no recording available
+    - :no_entry: = In-person attendance only, no Zoom option
+    - :technologist: = instructor will be remote

         </div>
     </div>